oneapi-src/oneDNN/rfcs/20240722-group-query-attention/README.md

    `torch.repeat_interleave`).
 Once the implementation changes, the above pros will become invalid.

-### Option 2
+### Option 2 (recommended)

+Add new patterns.
 We can reshape Query, Key and Values tensors from 4D to 5D and leverage the broadcasting semantics of MatMul operation to perform the dot-products.

 1. Reshape Query from 4D shape (N, H, S, D) to 5D shape (N, G, H / G, S, D).
 2. Reshape Key from 4D shape (H, G, S, D) to 5D shape (N, G, 1, S, D).